 3 who mattered

-Maten.
-The senior forward also moved to sixth on Georgia’s all-time list for field goals, passing Alec Kessler.
+Maten: The senior forward also moved to sixth on Georgia’s all-time list for field goals, passing Alec Kessler.

 Ogbeide: The junior forward, coming off the bench again, had a great game underneath.
 Ogbeide was responsible for a number of putbacks, saving several key possessions for the Bulldogs.
-And his three-point play stemmed a Tennessee run with just over 5 minutes left.
+And his 3-point play stemmed a Tennessee run with just over 5 minutes left.

 Georgia, after leading since early in the game, was on the verge of losing the lead with about 6 minutes left.
 Tennessee missed several shots and committed a turnover.
-On the other end, Ogbeide made a layup while being fouled, and finished with the free throw.
+On the other end, Ogbeide made a layup while being fouled, and he finished with the free throw.
 Then Crump buried a 3, and Ogbeide added a putback to make it 59-51.
-Tennessee didn’t ever get back within one possession.
+Tennessee didn’t get back within one possession.

-Only Maten at the start.
-Maten scored 11 of Georgia’s first 13 points, and it took more than 10 minutes (the 9:41 mark) for someone else to score.
+Only Maten at the start: Maten scored 11 of Georgia’s first 13 points, and it took more than 10 minutes (the 9:41 mark) for someone else to score.
 But when others got going, so did Georgia, which pulled out to a 19-11 lead.
 At that point he picked up his second foul and came out.

 Georgia plays at South Carolina on Wednesday at 6:30 p.m.
 ET.
 The Bulldogs lost at home to the Gamecocks in January, 64-57.